ryoppippi/ryoppippi.com/articles/8addfe62eb4d3e.md

  And maybe you don't care what Kim Kardashian was wearing in 2017, but so much of modern culture is mediated through ephemeral digital platforms that there is a real possibility that future historians will have an easier time answering the question, what was it like to live through the space race, than answering the question, what was it like to live through the AI revolution?
  I think that's a tragedy.
  2016 is an interesting case because the content is actually there when you first load the page, but when the JS loads, it looks at the URL bar, says, hey, this isn't Kim Kardashian's profile, and just nukes the entire page.
- And we can go back to 2016 and fix that.
+ And we can't go back to 2016 and fix that.
  Frankly, if we could go back to 2016, we might have some other priorities.
  But what we can do is ensure that our tools today are flexible enough to continue working when unexpected things happen.
  So this is something that SvelteKit actually does out-of-the-box.